viviantomato/averageExceptionsActivity/README.md

 1. Have one team member fork AND clone this repository.
 They will be the driver.
 All commands and code will be run on their computer.

+2. Make sure you do not have a virtual environment from another project active.
+We will create a new virtual environment for this activity.

-2. Create a virtual environment
+3. Navigate to the activity directory and create a virtual environment inside it.
 ```
 python3 -m venv venv
 ```

-3. Activate the virtual environment
+4. Activate the virtual environment.
 ```
 source venv/bin/activate
 ```

-4. Install requirements
+5. Install requirements.
 ```
 pip install -r requirements.txt
 ```